The country

 The security situation

-The Syrian conflict is an ongoing, multi-faceted civil war that is being fought on Syrian territory between the Syrian Arab Republic, led by President Bashar al-Assad, and various domestic and foreign warring factions that, in various combinations, oppose both the Syrian government and each other.
+The Syrian conflict is an ongoing, multi-faceted civil war that is being fought on Syrian territory between Syrian government forces and various domestic and foreign warring factions that, in various combinations, oppose both the Syrian government and each other.
+Until December 8, 2024, the government was controlled by President Bashar Assad, who has since resigned and fled the country.

 Influenced by larger popular uprisings elsewhere in the Arab region, the unrest in Syria began in March 2011 out of dissatisfaction with the Syrian government and eventually escalated into armed conflict after protests calling for Assad's ouster were violently suppressed.

 A number of foreign states, including Russia, Turkey, Iran, and the United States, have either intervened directly in the conflict or supported one faction or another.
-The conflict is largely defined by three military campaigns: violence between the Syrian government and opposing forces, US attempts to defeat the Islamic State, and Turkey's military operations against the Syrian Kurds.
+In the past, the conflict has been largely defined by three military campaigns: violence between the Syrian government and opposing forces, US attempts to defeat the Islamic State, and Turkey's military operations against Syrian Kurds.

 The Syrian government, with Russian and Iranian support, regained control of many areas from opposition forces by 2020.
-After the Syrian government reasserted control over most of the country, violence subsided.
-Opposition forces have maintained limited control in Idlib in northwestern Syria and along the Iraqi-Syrian border in the northeast.
+After the Syrian government reestablished control over most of the country, violence subsided.
+Opposition forces maintained limited control in Idlib in north-western Syria and along the Iraqi-Syrian border in the north-east.
 In the northwest, a ceasefire between government and opposition forces has been in place since March 2020.
 In the northeast, a ceasefire was agreed in October 2019.

-For three years, the fronts have been almost frozen, but the international community has so far failed to take advantage of the window of opportunity offered by the relative calm to launch a credible political process.
-Negotiations between the Syrian government and opposition forces have failed to resolve the conflict.
+For four years, the fronts had been largely frozen, but the international community had so far failed to take advantage of the window of opportunity offered by the relative calm to launch a credible political process.
+Negotiations between the Syrian government and opposition forces had failed to resolve the conflict.

 Donations